Haprog/repro-mf-invalid-arg-type/README.md

-# Minimal reproduction Module Federation issue #3437
+# Minimal reproduction of Module Federation issue #3437

 This is a minimal reproduction example of issue [module-federation/core#3437](https://github.com/module-federation/core/issues/3437).